 Principle 1: Fair Pay

-Guarantees workers earn at least the local minimum wage after costs (one point)
+Workers are paid at least the local minimum wage (one additional point)

 Principle 2: Fair Conditions

 Precarity and overwork are mitigated (one additional point)

 Contracts are consistent with the workers’ terms of engagement on the platform (one additional point)

 There is equity in the management process (one additional point)

 Workers have access to representation, and freedom of association (one point)

 There is collective governance or bargaining (one additional point)